Guide to the Collection

 A. Loose records, 1680-1981

-This subseries contains misc. loose general church records, including minutes, correspondence, membership records, and reports.
+This subseries contains miscellaneous loose general church records, including minutes, correspondence, membership records, and reports.

 B. Bound volumes, 1636-1960